marcelocure/ledger/README.md

 # Ledger Management API

-Adouble-entry bookkeeping API which provides endpoints for managing accounts, transactions, and entries with automatic balance tracking and validation.
+A double-entry bookkeeping API which provides endpoints for managing accounts, transactions, and entries with automatic balance tracking and validation.

 ## Features